 We've always noticed this temple before zooming on to Rajiv Gandhi Salai (OMR), near IIT Madras.
-Madhya Kailash Temple houses the unique idol called, Adyantha Prabhu , which is half Ganapathy and half Anjaneya.
+Madhya Kailash Temple houses the unique idol called, Adyantha Prabhu, which is half Ganapathy and half Anjaneya.
 This temple has sanctums for both Lord Shiva and Lord Vishnu in the same premises.
-On the day of Vinayaka Chaturti, the sun rays fall directly on the main Ganesh deity, which is truly a sight to see!
+On the day of Vinayaka Chaturthi, the sun rays fall directly on the main Ganesh deity, which is truly a sight to see!

 Anantha Padmanabha Swamy Temple

 This temple at Adyar was constructed by the last Maharajah of Travancore in 1962.
-The sanctum houses a large idol of lord Vishnu on which regular sermons are performed.
-Almost all of the deities in this temple is located indoors and are air-conditioned!
-During Margazhi festival, devotees pilgrim their way into this quiet neighborhood to witness elegant decorations and special poojas.
+The sanctum houses a large idol of Lord Vishnu on which regular sermons are performed.
+Almost all of the deities in this temple are located indoors and are air-conditioned!
+During Margazhi festival, devotees pilgrim their way into this quiet neighbourhood to witness elegant decorations and special poojas.

 R A Puram Ayyapan Temple

-If you want to experience how Sabarimala in Chennai, then the Rajah Annamalaipuram Ayyapan Temple is the place to visit.
+If you want to experience Sabarimala in Chennai, then the Rajah Annamalaipuram Ayyapan Temple is the place to visit.
 After going on a pilgrimage in 1973, noted Tamil Nadu industrialist M.A.M.
-Ramasawmy of the Chettinad Royal Family built an exact replica of the Kerala temple atop the Sabarimala Hill, in Chennai.
+Ramaswamy of the Chettinad Royal Family built an exact replica of the Kerala temple atop the Sabarimala Hill in Chennai.
 The architect maintained the traditional Kerala-style and installed the 18-steps to the main sanctum.
-The temple is constructed three floors above the ground, to give the feeling of being on top of a hill like Sabarimala.
+The temple is constructed three floors above the ground to give the feeling of being on top of a hill like Sabarimala.